nol166/JS-Closures/README.md

 ### Part 11: End

-Thank the students for taking part in your class today and answer any remaining questions regarding the topics covered in class.
+Thank the students for taking part in your class today, and answer any remaining questions regarding the topics covered in class.